 GeneCards Summary for GFI1 Gene

 GFI1 (Growth Factor Independent 1 Transcription Repressor) is a Protein Coding gene.
-Diseases associated with GFI1 include neutropenia, severe congenital 2, autosomal dominant and severe congenital neutropenia.
+Diseases associated with GFI1 include neutropenia, severe congenital 2, autosomal dominant and neutropenia, nonimmune chronic idiopathic, of adults.
 Among its related pathways are Validated targets of C-MYC transcriptional repression.
-GO annotations related to this gene include transcription regulatory region DNA binding.
+GO annotations related to this gene include transcription regulatory region DNA binding and transcriptional repressor activity, RNA polymerase II core promoter proximal region sequence-specific binding.
 An important paralog of this gene is GFI1B.

 UniProtKB/Swiss-Prot for GFI1 Gene